 Parental kidnapping is illegal in every state in the country, including the District of Columbia and the Virgin Islands.
 If you are found guilty of parental kidnapping, then you could face steep consequences for removing your children from the custodial parent.

-Not only does this act violate custody and visitation rights, but it often seriously harms the children, often forcing them to live a life on the run as fugitives.
-In fact, abducted children are commonly coached into providing fake names, and into not revealing any personal information such as birth dates, home states and addresses, and other information that might give away their true identity.
+Not only does parental kidnapping violate the other parent's custody and visitation rights, but it often seriously harms the children, often forcing them to live a life on the run as fugitives.
+In fact, abducted children are commonly coached into providing fake names and into not revealing any personal information such as birth dates, home states and addresses, and other information that might give away their true identity.

 While this might have begun as a custody dispute, the impact of parental abduction is traumatic and psychologically scarring, especially in cases where the abducting parent might have brainwashed the children into believing that the other parent died or no longer loves them.

-If you are frustrated or upset about your current custody or visitation rights, it might seem like abducting your children is the last and only option available to you, but working within the family court system to address these concerns is the only effective way to accomplish while preserving the well-being of your children.
+If you are frustrated or upset about your current custody or visitation rights, it might seem like taking your children is the last and only option available to you, but working within the family court system to address these concerns is the only effective way to accomplish while preserving the well-being of your children.

 At Family Law San Diego, our attorneys have decades of collective experience that we will put to work for you.
-Our team of San Diego family law attorneys are dedicated to working with our clients to protect their futures and will work toward creating a custody agreement that is innovative, creative, and upholds your child’s best interests.
+Our team of attorneys are dedicated to working with our clients to protect their futures and will work toward creating a custody agreement that is innovative, creative, and upholds your child’s best interests.